d2foundry/hot-metal/docs/faq/README.md

 <details>
   <summary>How is damage calculated?</summary>

-  The short answer is that we use formulas and base values from Mossy (Discord: Mossy#4649 // Reddit: u/LegoWitch)
+  The short answer is that we use formulas and base values from Mossy (Discord: mossy.max // Reddit: u/LegoWitch)

   They wrote a [reddit write-up](https://www.reddit.com/r/DestinyTheGame/comments/umnoex/exhaustive_breakdown_of_every_outgoing_damage/) where they answer a lot of questions pertaining to damage with topics ranging from comparing damage across different activites to how damage scales due the rank of the enenmy being hit.